Mini-jet quenching in a concurrent jet+hydro evolution and the non-equilibrium quark-gluon plasma: A concurrent mini-jet+hydrodynamics evolution

 We discuss LTCN first.
 We record the space-time position of the last time that a surviving jet parton crosses the freezeout hypersurface, $x_{\rm FO}^{\mu}$.
 Crossing the freezeout hypersurface is defined as being at a fluid cell with $T>T_c$ at a given time step and at a fluid cell with $T<T_c$ at the next time step.
 A parton that from time $\tau_0$ is never found in a fluid cell with $T>T_c$ is hadronized via CCN.
 If $x_{\rm FO}^{\mu}$ exists, we look for a nearby fluid cell, where ``nearby'' means that it is within 2 times the simulation step size of the 4 space-time variables, i.e. $2 \delta x$, $2 \delta y$, $2 \delta \eta$ and $2 \delta \tau$, from $x_{\rm FO}^{\mu}$.
 We compute the particle spectrum associated to the first nearby cell found, differential in $p_T$, $\phi$ and $\eta$, for quarks with mass $m=0.33$ GeV.
 In order to achieve a color neutral object, we use this spectrum to sample the kinematics of one thermal quark if the jet parton is a quark, or two thermal quarks if the jet parton is a gluon.
 While we sample $u$ or $d$ quarks with equal probability (ignoring $s$ quarks in the present work), the particle or anti-particle nature of the thermal quarks is adjusted to ensure colour neutrality.
+The physics of recombination, partially captured by our LTCN implementation of hadronization, has been shown to be important to describe particle ratio and spectra in the intermediate $p_T$ region~\cite{Zhao:2020wcd,Tjemsland:2022dzz,Han:2016uhh,Zhao:2021vmu}.
+We defer a dedicated study on any potential necessary improvements to LTCN to future work.
 Partons in the CCN form as many strings as pairs of quarks present in the parton list (if that number is odd, a low $p_T$ quark is added along the beam axis).
 Quarks as the endpoints, and gluons as the kinks, are arranged within the different strings by minimizing the distance between two partons in $(\eta,\phi)$ space, $\Delta R=\sqrt{\Delta \phi^2+\Delta \eta^2}$ \cite{Kumar:2019bvr}.
 Finally, the space-time position of each of the produced hadrons, related to the break-up vertices of their associated Lund strings \cite{Ferreres-Sole:2018vgo}, is added to either $x_{\rm FO}^{\mu}$ in LTCN or the centroid of the string in CCN.
 For simplicity, at the present stage we ignore the negative contribution to the hypersurface energy and momentum of the sampled thermal partons.

 The hadrons obtained via the Cooper-Frye procedure, from the hydrodynamized system, and those hadronized via the Lund string model, the fragmented hadrons, evolve together through the transport equations encoded in UrQMD~\cite{Bass:1998ca,Bleicher:1999xi}.
 Even though a study of the effect of the hadronic re-scatterings on the substructure of high-$p_T$ jets has not yet been done, there are indeed studies that demonstrate the non-negligible effects suffered by hadrons of a wide range in $p_T$~\cite{Ryu:2017qzn,Ryu:2018ckh,Dorau:2019ozd,Bierlich:2021poz}.
 For this reason, even the fragmented hadrons, likely coming from partons with a $p_T$ higher than average, are best described concurrently with the rest of the bulk of the system also in the hadron resonance gas phase.